Smart Orbiter v3.0 summary

 Secondary drive gear

-The secondary drive gear together with the tensioning arm can be removed simply by removing one M3 screw.
+Together with the tensioning arm, it can be removed simply by removing one M3 screw.

 Precision mainshaft